n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 #### 2.1: Base consonant ####

-The first step is to determine the base consonant of the cluster and tag it as `POS_BASE_CONSONANT`.
+The first step is to determine the base consonant of the syllable and tag it as `POS_BASE_CONSONANT`.

 The algorithm for determining the base consonant is

-  - If the syllable starts with "Ra,Halant" and the cluster contains more than one consonant, exclude the starting "Ra" from the list of consonants to be considered.
+  - If the syllable starts with "Ra,Halant" and the syllable contains more than one consonant, exclude the starting "Ra" from the list of consonants to be considered.
   - Starting from the end of the syllable, move backwards until a consonant is found.